 In general, the limitation period commences as soon as the debt is due (article 130 of the CO).
 The limitation period is interrupted if the debtor acknowledges the claim and, in particular, if the debtor makes interest payments or partial payments, or if debt enforcement or judicial proceedings are initiated by the creditor (article 135 of the CO).
+The effect of such interruption is that a new limitation period commences as of the date of the interruption (article 137 of the CO).

-The effect If a claim has been acknowledged by public deed or confirmed by a court judgment, the new limitation period is always 10 years (article 137(2) of the CO).
+If a claim has been acknowledged by public deed or confirmed by a court judgment, the new limitation period is always 10 years (article 137(2) of the CO).